ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 Key elements typically found in a network inventory include:
 * Hardware Details: Descriptions of physical devices such as routers (including its internal components such as cards, power supply units, pluggables), switches, servers, network cables, including model numbers, serial numbers, and manufacturer information.
 These information will facilitate locating additional details of the hadware in the manufacturer systems and the correlation with the purchase catalog of the company.
 * Software and Firmware: Versions of operating systems, network management tools, and firmware running on network devices.
+Note that a network device can have components with their own software and firmware.
 * Licensing Information: For any licensed software or devices, the network inventory will track license numbers, expiry dates, and compliance.

 Network inventory lifecycle refers to the stages a network device or component goes through from its introduction to the network until its removal or replacement.
 It encompasses everything from acquisition and deployment to maintenance, upgrade, and eventually decommissioning.
 Managing the network inventory lifecycle efficiently is crucial for maintaining a secure, functional, and cost-effective network.